refinedev/refine/documentation/docs/api-reference/mui/components/inferencer.md

 ---
-id: material-ui
+id: inferencer
-title: Material UI
+title: Inferencer
 ---

-Material UI inferencer exports `MuiListInferencer`, `MuiShowInferencer` and `MuiEditInferencer` components to generate sample views for resources.
+You can automatically generate views for your resources using `@pankod/refine-inferencer`.
+Inferencer exports `MuiListInferencer`, `MuiShowInferencer` and `MuiEditInferencer` components.

 ## Usage

 Material UI components can be imported from `@pankod/refine-inferencer/mui`.
-You can directly use the components in `resources` prop of `Refine` component or you can use them in your custom components by passing the `name` prop as the resource name.
+You can directly use the components in `resources` prop of `Refine` component or you can use them in your custom components by passing the `resource` prop as the resource name.

 <Tabs
 defaultValue="resources"